fomitim37/m_sort/README.md

 Hello!
-THis me again!
+This is me again!
 This programm sorts the array!